 - Tighten the Loose Screws

 If the window screws are loose, tighten them.
-To secure them tightly, skip to step 3.
+To secure them tightly, go to step 3.

 - Secure the Window with Painter’ Tape

-Loosen the screws from the window, raise it up from the door, and secure it in the window frame with painter’s tape.
+Loosen the screws from the window, raise the window up and out from the door, and secure it in place in the window frame with painter’s tape.